tembo-io/website/blog/2023-07-05-tembo-manifesto/index.md

 ### Tembo Cloud

 We are building a dev-first, fully-extensible, fully-managed, secure, and scalable Postgres service.
-Available on all clouds and bare metal providers.
-Tembo Cloud provides the largest library of easily-installed extensions and “flavored Postgres” **Tembo Stacks**, allowing our customers to expand their use cases of Postgres.
+Available on all clouds and bare metal providers, Tembo Cloud provides the largest library of easily-installed extensions and “flavored Postgres” **Tembo Stacks**, allowing our customers to expand their use cases of Postgres.

 ![Org home](org_home.jpg)